aprildenise/bullethell-game/README.md

 * Created a new branch for prototyping
 * Added Surge and WhiteCity assets
 * Implemented basic FXs for some projectile-obstacle interactions

+06/30/2020 - Day 30, 51 hours
+* Added more FX to weapons, bullets, and obstacles.
+* Tiny bug fixes....everywhere!